The Unembraced Artist Within

 Creating a Culture of Honor To Let Art Breathe:

 The teacher sees that our brains don’t need any help evaluating or criticizing—oh no, we do that quite naturally.
 That’s the editorial part of us.
 We all have that too.
 For some of us it’s a louder, stronger, or more developed gift.
 Creating a culture of honor in a classroom or group where it’s “safe to emerge” takes intention.
-For a while I experimented with my classes to see if only allowing compliments and honor would lead to a false sense of self-emerging.
+For a while I experimented with my classes to see if only allowing compliments and honor would lead to a false sense of self emerging.
 Maybe it would create little ego maniacs or would squelch the much-needed-editor within.

 To my great delight, this created students whose God-given-talents emerged.
 It gave room for them to copy the excellent—and leave the rest.
 It created a culture of honor.
 In this way, they actually do follow the best model in the room—often not the teacher.
-Often someone else is a bit more organized, precise or clever than the teach.
+Often someone else who’s a bit more organized, precise or clever than the teach’.
 So, there’s room there for the best of the best.

 It’s glorious.